-Strategy 1 Details For mative Revi ews Strategy 1: Provide SAT/ACT workshops and materials to adequately prepare students to score well on these exams.
+Strategy 1 Details Fo rmative Rev iews Strategy 1: Provide SAT/ACT workshops and materials to adequately prepare students to score well on these exams.
 ACT/SAT Study Formative Groups will be formed and their progress monitored utilizing practice tests.
-Nov Feb June Strategy's Expected Result/Impact: Increased number of students with improved scores completing ACT/SAT by the end of their junior year.
-Staff Responsible for Monitoring: Campus Administrators, College and Career Counselor Strategy 2 Details For mative Revi ews Strategy 2: College visits to local and semi-local colleges and universities to expose students and parents to these institutions and lower Formative anxiety about students pursuing post-secondary education beyond Lee College.
+Nov Feb June Strategy's Expected Result/Impact: Increased number of students with improved scores completing ACT/SAT by the end of their junior year by 25%.
+Staff Responsible for Monitoring: Campus Administrators, College and Career Counselor Strategy 2 Details Fo rmative Rev iews Strategy 2: College visits to local and semi-local colleges and universities to expose students and parents to these institutions and lower Formative anxiety about students pursuing post-secondary education beyond Lee College.
 Nov Feb June Strategy's Expected Result/Impact: Through education and the experience of visiting college campuses, students and parents will have a more realistic perspective of what "college life" entails and realize that it is attainable and doable.
-Staff Responsible for Monitoring: Campus Administrators, College and Career Counselor Strategy 3 Details For mative Revi ews Strategy 3: All students will complete and submit applications to universities/colleges, FAFSA, and any common applications by the end of Formative their senior year using laptops in their AVID Classes, and during CIO sessions.
+Beginning of year and end of year surveys will be conducted to measure this.
+Staff Responsible for Monitoring: Campus Administrators, College and Career Counselor Strategy 3 Details For mative Revi iews rategy 3: All students will complete and submit applications to universities/colleges, FAFSA, and any common applications by the end of Formative their senior year using laptops in their AVID Classes, and during CIO sessions.
 Nov Feb June Strategy's Expected Result/Impact: Students will have completed the first step towards continuing their post-secondary education and will have evidence that it is attainable.
-Staff Responsible for Monitoring: Campus Administrators, College and Career Counselor Funding Sources: Costs for College and Career Counselor-50% - Coordination of Local and State Funds - CCMR Funds - \$37,500 No Progress Accomplished - Continue/Modify X Discontinue e e
+Staff Responsible for Monitoring: Campus Administrators, College and Career Counselor Funding Sources: Costs for College and Career Counselor-50% - Coordination of Local and State Funds - CCMR Funds - \$37,500 No Progress Accomplished -> Continue/Modify X Discontinue 1 1